syncfusion-content/windowsforms-docs/WindowsForms/Edit/Editing-Features.md

 #### Character Escapes

-Most of the important regular expression language operators are unescaped single characters.
+Most of the important regular expression language operators are captured single characters.
 The escape character \ (a single backslash) signals to the regular expression parser that the character following the backslash is not an operator.
 For example, the parser treats an asterisk (*) as a repeating quantifier, and a backslash followed by an asterisk (\*) as the Unicode character \u002A.